Part 6 -

 Gaza Genocide

-2023 - 2024
+2023 - 2026

 The “Calm” Before The Storm

-The Fall of 2023 in Palestine marked 30 years of when the Oslo Accords were originally signed, but Palestinians were still stuck under a 75-year-long occupation and things had gotten worse as a result of that failure.
+Fall 2023 in Palestine marked 30 years of when the Oslo Accords were originally signed, but Palestinians were still stuck under a 75-year-long occupation and things had gotten worse as a result of that failure.

 In the West Bank, attacks continued and Palestinians remained unsafe.
 The apartheid wall and military checkpoints made life more difficult and miserable.
 While settlements in Gaza had been removed in 2005, they only continued to increase in the West Bank.